JacksonCampolattaro/GSoC-2021/about.md

 I'm refining another optimization which uses an implicit tree structure for a more compact and SIMD friendly arrangement of the data in memory.
-This may become its own pull request in the future.
+This will become its own pull request in the future.

 The AABB-package ultimately makes up a small fraction of CGAL's code base, so a major part of the value of this project is in the institutional knowledge it produced.